 L.B.
 Day has served as a director of Microchip since December 1994.
 Mr. Day serves as President of L.B.
-Day & Company, Inc., a consulting firm whose parent company he co-founded in 1977, which provides strategic planning, strategic marketing and organization design services to the elite of the technology world.
+Day & Company, Inc., which provides strategic planning, strategic marketing and organization design services to the elite of the technology world.
 He has written on strategic planning and is involved with competitive factor assessment in the semiconductor and other technology market segments, geared to helping client organizations incorporate competitive factor assessment findings into their strategic plans.
 He has served as a board member or as an advisor to many public and private boards.

 The Board of Directors concluded that Mr. Day should be nominated to serve as a director due to his significant experience in corporate management and strategic matters.
 In particular, through his consulting practice, Mr. Day has been a key strategic advisor to a number of large public corporations.
 The Board of Directors also recognizes Mr. Day's experience in financial matters.
-The Board of Directors' believes that Mr. Day's background makes him well suited to serve on the Board of Directors' nominating and governance committee and compensation committee.
+The Board of Directors believes that Mr. Day's background makes him well suited to serve on the Board of Directors' nominating and governance committee and compensation committee.